Hungry Happenings

 To keep moisture from forming on your cheesecakes you can use this trick - place a piece of paper towel over the opening of your container and set the lid on top.

-Seal the container leaving paper towel showing all around the outside edge.
+Seal the container leaving a paper towel showing all around the outside edge.
 Don't lay the paper towel directly on the cheesecakes.

 Allow cheesecakes to sit at room temperature for about 30 minutes before serving.